yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Pymol/Findings.md

 <h3>Description</h3>

 This vulnerability should be described as design limitation as the fucntion is work as it intended but possessed a serious issue if the feature is used for malicious activities.
 However, this issue has raise the same vulnerability suggested in CVE-2019–9193 and CVE-2023-28311.

+CVE-2019–9193 allows authenticated users to gain RCE through SQL statement.

+CVE-2023-28311 allows attackers to embed VBS script which is a Microsoft office feature.
+Once the victim opens the file, the VBS script automatically executes the script, leadning to RCE.

 <h1>Details</h1>